 Access to GeniePoint units is made via either RFID card or the web app.
 All units can be accessed via the web app which is free and accessible from a standard web browser, with a one off cost for the RFID card.
 Bank account details are registered to either set-up to charge fees too.

 GeniePoint allows any RFID card to be registered to access the network’s points, including TfL’s Oyster card and those from other networks.

 Finding GeniePoint on Zap-Map

 All GeniePoint charge points can be found on Zap-Map by using the network filter.
 This can be used on the desktop and mobile apps, and displays only those points available to use by GeniePoint customers.

 Charging types and speeds can be filtered too, showing only those points that are compatible with users’ cars.

 The GeniePoint web app and RFID card work only on the network’s points, with no cross-network compatibility available.
 To use other network points, drivers must first follow the same processes as any other customer.

-The GeniePoint Network is owned and run by ChargePoint Services who provide public, private and workplace charging solutions.
-There are currently more than 360 publicly available GeniePoint chargers with the majority being rapid and the remainder fast chargers.
-ChargePoint Services is an Engie company, having been acquired in 2019.
+The GeniePoint Network is owned and run by Engie EV Solutions, which was previously ChargePoint Services before it was acquired by Engie in 2019.
+The network provides public, private and workplace charging solutions.
+There are currently more than 400 publicly available GeniePoint chargers with the majority being rapid and the remainder fast chargers.